Julia Evangeline Brooks

-Julia Evangeline Brooks (June, 1882 – November 24, 1948) was an incorporator of Alpha Kappa Alpha Sorority, Incorporated, the first sorority founded by African-American women.
-The sorority has continued to generate social capital for nearly 100 years.
+Julia Evangeline Brooks (June, 1882 – November 24, 1948) was an incorporator of Alpha Kappa Alpha, the first sorority founded by African-American women.

 Having earned a B.A. degree at Howard University and M.A. at Columbia University, Brooks was a devoted educator for the rest of her life.
-She worked most of her life at the academic, prestigious Dunbar High School in Washington, DC.
-She was an assistant principal there for 26 years, and also served as dean of girls.
-These were unusual positions of authority for any woman of that time.
-Brooks inspired generations of students.
+She worked most of her working life at Dunbar High School in Washington, DC.
+She was an assistant principal there for 26 years, and also served as Dean of Girls.

 Early life

-Julia was one of ten children born to Walter Henderson Brooks and Eva Holmes Brooks in New Orleans, Louisiana.
-Her father, a slave as a child, grabbed at the chance for education, earning B.A. and theology degrees from Lincoln University in Oxford, Pennsylvania in 1873.
+Brooks was one of ten children born to Walter Henderson Brooks and Eva (Holmes) Brooks in New Orleans, Louisiana.
+Her father, enslaved as a child, grabbed the chance for education, earning B.A. and theology degrees from Lincoln University in Oxford, Pennsylvania in 1873.
 He became the pastor of Nineteenth Street Baptist Church in Washington, DC.

-During her youth, Julia attended public schools in Washington, D.C.
-Julia was enrolled at Sumner Magruder Elementary School and M Street High School.
-This was the academic high school for African Americans in Washington, named in 1916 for the poet Paul Laurence Dunbar.
-It had an illustrious faculty and high standards, and attracted the best students from Washington and other cities in the South.
+During her youth, Brooks attended public schools in Washington, D.C.
+Brooks was enrolled at Sumner Magruder Elementary School and M Street High School (also known as Dunbar High School).

-After graduating high school, Julia Brooks enrolled in Miner Normal School, a training school for teachers.
+After graduating high school, Brooks enrolled in Miner Normal School, a training school for teachers.
 She taught primary school for a few years, then Brooks went on to Howard University for more education.
-It was one of the top two historically black colleges in the nation, at a time when only 1/3 of 1% of African Americans and 5% of whites of eligible age attended any college.

 College life and incorporation of Alpha Kappa Alpha

 Brooks was one of several members who were early supporters of the idea of incorporating Alpha Kappa Alpha to provide for its future expansion.
 As a result, Brooks, Nellie Quander, Norma Boyd, Nellie Pratt Russell, Minnie B. Smith and Ethel Jones Mowbray incorporated Alpha Kappa Alpha on January 29, 1913.

 Brooks and the other incorporators, were listed by name in Article Four of the sorority's Certificate of Incorporation.
-After incorporation, Julia served as treasurer of the directorate until 1923.
+After incorporation, Brooks served as treasurer of the directorate until 1923.